-In our experience, a properly planned wealth transfer or wealth protection program can be vital to a family's wellbeing, particularly when large sums or complicated family arrangements are involved.
+In our experience, a properly planned wealth transfer or wealth protection program can be vital to a family's wellbeing, particularly when large sums or complicated family arrangements are involved. and want to transfer ownership to one or more of the next generation; or they are keen to sell the business but still pass the wealth on to their children; or they want to sell to fund their retirement years.

-We typically see families facing one of three situations: either they have active family members in the business members should consider formalising their arrangements using the following means:
+We typically see families facing one of three situations: either they have active family members in the business